Browse by Medical Category

 Accepting New Patients

 Dr Wright is a Visiting Surgeon in the Dept of Surgery and a Professor of Surgery at Harvard.
-He is the Associate Chief of the Division of Thoracic Surgery and the Associate Program Director.
 He serves as the Chair of Quality for Surgery.

 Massachusetts General Hospital offers pulmonary thromboendarterectomy (PTE), a highly specialized operation to remove chronic blood clots in the lungs.
 Without surgery, patients who have this life-threatening disease will likely develop progressive shortness of breath so severe that it leads to heart failure.